 A decentralized liquidity platform that allows you to borrow and deposit assets.
 The project is governed using the native AAVE token.
 How does it work?
-The user visits the platform, invests an asset – let’s say ETH – and receives a token in return, which in this case would be aETH.
+The user visits the platform, invests an asset – say ETH – and receives a token in return, which would be aETH.
 Its value is pegged at 1:1 to the original ETH that has been invested.
-The user can take a loan out against their deposit, for example in USDT, which is later repaid in USDT.
+For example, the user can take a loan against their deposit in USDT, which is later repaid in USDT.
 When closing the deposit, the holder returns the aETH and receives their original coins back.

 A decentralized exchange and trading platform.
-It allows users to buy and sell tokens that run on top of the Ethereum network.
-Users take funds out of their crypto wallets and place them in a liquidity pool, creating token pairs which they then can use to generate an income.
+It allows users to buy and sell tokens on the Ethereum network.
+Users take funds out of their crypto wallets and place them in a liquidity pool, creating token pairs that they can use to generate an income.

-For a full list of popular DeFi platforms, visit defillama.com.
+For a complete list of popular DeFi platforms, visit defillama.com.

-DeFi is an innovative concept that challenges the traditional financial system and offers a decentralized, transparent, fair and accessible alternative.
-In 2023, DeFi is continuing to grow in popularity and attracting more users thanks to the increasing variety of tools, protocols and platforms it offers.
+DeFi is an innovative concept that challenges the traditional financial system and offers a decentralized, transparent, fair, and accessible alternative.
+In 2023, DeFi will continue to grow in popularity and attract more users, thanks to its increasing variety of tools, protocols, and platforms.